Chris Ofili: The Upper Room and the Tate Gallery

 The Upper Room is an installation of 13 paintings of rhesus macaque monkeys by Ofili in a specially designed room.
 It was bought by the Tate Gallery in 2005 and caused controversy as Ofili was on the board of the Tate Trustees at the time of the purchase.
 In 2006 the Charity Commission censured the Tate for this purchase.

-Art market
+Art market highlights

-His Orgena, a glittery portrait of a black woman created by the artist for his Turner Prize-winning exhibit at the Tate in 1998 was sold to an American collector for a record GBP 1.8 million, over its GBP 1 million high estimate, at Christie's London in 2010.
-In 2015, art collector David Walsh sold Ofili's 8-foot-tall The Holy Virgin Mary for 2.9 million pounds at Christie's.
+His Orgena, a glittery portrait of a black woman created by the artist for his Turner Prize-winning exhibit at the Tate in 1998 was sold to an American collector for a record £1.8 million, over its £1 million high estimate, at Christie's London in 2010.
+In 2015, art collector David Walsh sold Ofili's 8-foot-tall The Holy Virgin Mary for £2.9 million at Christie's.